wolfvictorOSI/Edge-Data-Store-Docs/V1/Health/Health.md

 The following health types and streams are created to reflect the health of EDS adapters.

-The Connectors static type includes these properties and servers as a root AF element with the id Connectors.
+The Connectors static type includes these properties and servers as a root AF element with the ID Connectors.

 | Type         | Property | Description      |
 |--------------|----------|------------------|